 This post may contain affiliate links.
 Please read our disclosure policy.

 This recipe is all about simplicity without sacrificing indulgence.
-With just four pantry-friendly ingredients, you get rich, fudgy Chocolate Rum Balls that taste like you spent hours in the kitchen.
-No baking means it’s fast, foolproof, and perfect for holiday chaos.
+With just four pantry-friendly ingredients, you get rich, fudgy Chocolate Rum Balls that are foolproof.

-The combination of cocoa, crushed cookies, and condensed milk creates a soft, chewy center with deep chocolate flavor.
-A splash of rum cuts the sweetness and adds that nostalgic festive warmth.
-Rolled in coconut, these rum balls get a final touch of texture and a pretty, snowy finish.
+Texture Perfection: The combination of cocoa, crushed cookies, and condensed milk creates a soft, chewy center with deep chocolate flavor.

 What Goes Into Chocolate Rum Balls

-Note: Please see recipe card at the bottom fur a full list of ingredients with measurements.
+Note: Please see recipe card at the bottom for a full list of ingredients with measurements.

-How To Make Chocolate Rum Balls
+How To Make The Best Rum Balls

 - Set Up: Prepare a ziplock bag and rolling pin (or food processor), a large mixing bowl, and a shallow bowl with ¾ cup of coconut for rolling.